MozillaHive/hive-contributor-guide/what_does_hive_nyc_do/README.md

 What do we mean when we say that Hive NYC is a "network for learning" and a "network that learns"?

+Hive NYC creates opportunities for community members to form connections, build skills, and spread and scale their ideas so that others may try/remix them.

+## How Do We Do It?

 Hive NYC HQ provides a range of live forums for the exchange of ideas across different platforms - all in support of our **[Core Values and Principles](../what_does_hive_nyc_do/core_values_and_principles.html)**.

-## How We Do It

-Hive NYC creates opportunities for community members to form connections, build skills, and spread and scale their ideas so that others may try (and remix) them.

 ### Exchanges